fivenorth-io/loop-sdk/README.md

 Notes:
 - You must have spendable holdings for the specified instrument (admin + id).
 If left blank, the SDK defaults to the native token.
 - The helper handles fetching holdings, building the transfer factory payload, and submitting via Wallet Connect.

+Common instrument overrides (pass into the `instrument` argument above):

+- Canton Coin (CC): `{ instrument_admin: 'cc-issuer::fingerprint', instrument_id: 'CC' }`
+- CIP-56: `{ instrument_admin: 'cip56-issuer::fingerprint', instrument_id: 'CIP-56' }`

+Swap in the admin/id for the specific instrument you hold in the Loop wallet.

 # API